python/typeshed/CONTRIBUTING.md

 * The upstream package ships a `py.typed` file for at least six months, and the upstream type annotations are of a comparable standard to those in typeshed, or
-* the package does not support any of the Python versions supported by typeshed.
+* the upstream package was declared or appears to be unmaintained, and it causes maintenance issues in typeshed.

 If a package ships its own `py.typed` file, please follow these steps: